rholst1/trainify/README.md

 # Run application:

-frontend : npm install --save @stripe/react-stripe-js @stripe/stripe-js, npm start
+frontend :first run npm install --save @stripe/react-stripe-js @stripe/stripe-js, create a .env file and put the stripekey from StripePayment.js in it then run npm start.

-trainify: npm install, npm start
+trainify: first run npm install then npm start.